coldbox-modules/cffractal/README.md

 property name="fractal" inject="Manager@cffractal";
 ```

 There are three main functions to call off of fractal.
 The first two are just factory functions: `item` and `collection`.
-These help you create fractal resources from your models, specify transformers, and set a serializer override.
+These help you create fractal resources from your models, specify transformers, and set a serializer override for items and collections.
 (You can read all about those terms further down.)

 > ##### `item`